Source code for aviary.interface.utils

 [docs] def round_it(x, sig=None): """ Round a float to a specified significance.
 If the number is equal to zero, "0" will be returned, regardless of the number of significant digits specified If the number is NaN, directly returns it (stays NaN).
 Parameters ---------- x : str or float the float that needs to be rounded. sig : int the number of significant digits to include (If this is unspecified, the number will be rounded to two decimal places).
 Returns ------- The rounded number, or provided string if not convertible to float, or original number if it is NaN """ # default sig figs to 2 decimal places out if isinstance(x, str): try: x = float(x) except ValueError: return x if np.isnan(x): # return NaNs directly back to markdown report return x if not sig: sig = len(str(round(x))) + 2 if x != 0: return round(x, sig - int(floor(log10(abs(x)))) - 1) else: return 0

-[docs] def write_markdown_variable_table(open_file, problem, outputs, metadata): """ Writes a table of the provided variable names in outputs.
-Converts units to defaults from metadata if available.
-Parameters ---------- open_file : Path The output file to be written to.
-This file should have been opened for writing. problem : dict The dictionary that contains the data. outputs : List The list of keywords that will go to outputs file. metadata : dict The dictionary that contains the metadata of the data with desired units. """ open_file.write('\n| Variable Name | Value | Units |\n') open_file.write('| :- | :- | :- |\n') for var_name in outputs: # get default units from metadata try: units = metadata[var_name]['units'] except KeyError: units = None # get value from problem try: if units: val = problem.get_val(var_name, units) else: # TODO find units for variable in problem? val = problem.get_val(var_name) units = 'unknown' # variable not in problem, get from aviary_inputs instead except KeyError: try: if units: val = problem.aviary_inputs.get_val(var_name, units) else: val, units = problem.aviary_inputs.get_item(var_name) if (val, units) == (None, None): raise KeyError except KeyError: val = 'Not Found in Model' units = None # handle rounding + formatting if isinstance(val, (np.ndarray, list, tuple)): val = [round_it(item) for item in val] # if an interable with a length of 1, remove bracket/parentheses, etc. if len(val) == 1: val = val[0] else: val = round_it(val) if not units: units = 'unknown' if units == 'unitless': units = '-' summary_line = f'| {var_name} | {val} | {units} |\n' open_file.write(summary_line)
+[docs] def find_variable_in_problem(var_name, problem, metadata): """ Find the value and units of a variable in an AviaryProblem.
+Priority is to directly find the value via problem.get_val(), followed by searching in problem.aviary_inputs.
+Parameters ---------- var_name : str The name of the variable to find. problem : AviaryProblem The AviaryProblem to search for var_name in. metadata : dict The dictionary that contains the metadata of the data with desired units.
+Used to get default units if unit information cannot be found. """ # get default units from metadata try: units = metadata[var_name]['units'] except KeyError: units = None # get value from problem try: if units: val = problem.get_val(var_name, units) else: # TODO find units for variable in problem? val = problem.get_val(var_name) units = 'unknown' # variable not in problem, get from aviary_inputs instead except KeyError: try: if units: val = problem.aviary_inputs.get_val(var_name, units) else: val, units = problem.aviary_inputs.get_item(var_name) if (val, units) == (None, None): raise KeyError except KeyError: val = 'Not Found in Model' units = None # handle rounding + formatting if isinstance(val, (np.ndarray, list, tuple)): val = [round_it(item) for item in val] # if an interable with a length of 1, remove bracket/parentheses, etc. if len(val) == 1: val = val[0] else: val = round_it(val) if not units: units = 'unknown' if units == 'unitless': units = '-' return val, units

-[docs] def set_warning_format(verbosity): # if verbosity not set / not known yet, default to most simple warning format rather than no # warnings at all if verbosity is None: verbosity = Verbosity.BRIEF # Reset all warning filters warnings.resetwarnings() # NOTE identity comparison is preferred for Enum but here verbosity is often an int, so we need # an equality comparison if verbosity == Verbosity.QUIET: # Suppress all warnings warnings.filterwarnings('ignore') elif verbosity == Verbosity.BRIEF: def simplified_warning(message, category, filename, lineno, line=None): return f'Warning: {message}\n\n' warnings.formatwarning = simplified_warning elif verbosity == Verbosity.VERBOSE: def simplified_warning(message, category, filename, lineno, line=None): return f'{category.__name__}: {message}\n\n' warnings.formatwarning = simplified_warning else: # DEBUG # use the default warning formatting warnings.filterwarnings('default')
+[docs] def set_warning_format(verbosity): # if verbosity not set / not known yet, default to most simple warning format rather than no # warnings at all if verbosity is None: verbosity = Verbosity.BRIEF # Reset all warning filters warnings.resetwarnings() # NOTE identity comparison is preferred for Enum but here verbosity is often an int, so we need # an equality comparison if verbosity == Verbosity.QUIET: # Suppress all warnings warnings.filterwarnings('ignore') elif verbosity == Verbosity.BRIEF: def simplified_warning(message, category, filename, lineno, line=None): return f'Warning: {message}\n\n' warnings.formatwarning = simplified_warning warnings.simplefilter('ignore', DeprecationWarning) elif verbosity == Verbosity.VERBOSE: def simplified_warning(message, category, filename, lineno, line=None): return f'{category.__name__}: {message}\n\n' warnings.formatwarning = simplified_warning else: # DEBUG # use the default warning formatting warnings.filterwarnings('default')